vicsz/spring-cloud-lab/readme.md

 You should see a randomly generated number response.

 ## 2 - Create the Slot Machine Service
-### 2.1 - Generate the Spring Boot Template from https://start.spring.io
+### 2.1 - Generate a Spring Boot Template from https://start.spring.io
 Stick to the default settings, however update:
 - artifact name to slot-machine-service
 - for dependencies add Web, Actuator